-The transcript of the interview made

-by the researcher, in New York,
+The transcript of the interview made by the researcher, in New York, 1994.

-in November of 1994.

 It is approved by Alfa Diallo.

 La Maison des Originals is a place particular in the community of Loisada for selling art works.
 The idea of One On One was always there in Africa.
 It is a collective vision.
-The understanding of this idea is the coming together 2 o more people and this is very important to be understood.
-The poem One on One was written in early 80's and I performed it, during the In Order to Survive community event, at the Shuttle Theatre, in New York, when Plexus moved there, in the Lower East Side, in 1984.
-The poem Loisada is about my experience to live in the Lower East Side.
-There is nothing stopping people to travel, everyday there are boats with people going to
+The understanding of this idea is the coming Alfa Diallo in 1984, on the together 2 o more people and this is very important to be understood.
+The poem One occasion of his poetry reading, in on One was written in early 80's and I performed it, during the In Order to Survive 1984, at In Order to Survive community event, at the Shuttle Theatre, in